Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Theoretical results

+Similar to Corollary \ref{cor:as_norm_van} in the situation where $\mathbb{E}[\pi] \sim 1$ and $\Tef^2 \gg n$, Theorem \ref{th:const_share} implies asymptotic linearity and unbiasedness of the SC method.
+As a result, in that regime, one can estimate the variance using unit-level bootstrap and use the conventional confidence intervals to conduct asymptotically valid inference.

 \begin{remark} The restriction $\Tef^2 \gg n$ should be familiar from the literature on large factor models.
 Theorem 1 in \cite{bai2003inferential} requires $T_0$ to guarantee asymptotic normality of estimated factors for each $t$.
 As we explain in Section \ref{sec:exm} in models considered by \cite{bai2003inferential} $\Tef \sim T_0$, and thus this is the same restriction.
 This connection is expected: while the SC method does not explicitly estimate the parameters of the underlying statistical model, this happens implicitly through the construction of weights.
 The restriction on $T_0$ is relatively mild and allows the cross-sectional dimension of the problem to be much larger than the time-series one.
-This arrangement is natural in applications where researchers currently use DiD-type strategies. \end{remark} \begin{remark} The asymptotic expansion in Corollary \ref{cor:as_norm_van} suggests that one can conduct conditional inference using variability in $D_i$ as the sole source of uncertainty, similar to the design-based analysis in randomized experiments.
-Unlike results in \cite{abadie2020sampling} Corollary \ref{cor:as_norm_van} does not require $\pi_i$ to be a linear function of observables; instead, it relies on the increasingly accurate approximation of the conditional mean function (Assumption \ref{as:emp_set}).
-Importantly, the same result does not hold in Theorem \ref{th:const_share} and in the regime with a non-negligible share of treated units, one cannot rely solely on the randomness in $D_i$.
-At the same time, the noise term in Theorem \ref{th:const_share} has zero mean conditional on $\{X_i, \eta_i\}_{i=1}^n$, which suggests that asymptotically one can conduct valid inference conditional on these objects. \end{remark}
+This arrangement is natural in applications where researchers currently use DiD-type strategies. \end{remark}